Jhonbeltran/animate-chat-node-platzi/README.md

 * 'webrtc2images' : Use for catch the frames that we gonna use in the small "videos"

-* 'course' : (Similar to 'express') Use for handle de routes of the application
+* 'course' : (Similar to 'express') Use for handle de routes of the application, but the routes are standar.

 * 'xhr' : This module is a basic abstraction of ajax.